crsayen/intermediate-python/tutorial-part-1.md

         self.content = content
 ```

 Remember, `self` is an instance of `Message` -- it is the `Message` Object being constructed.
-So we set its `content` to the content passed in to the constructor.
+So we set `self`'s `content` to the content passed in to the constructor.

 Now we can create a `Message` Object that has content: